SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [nuta/kerla](https://github.com/nuta/kerla) - A new operating system kernel with Linux binary compatibility written in Rust.
 - [rust-windowing/winit](https://github.com/rust-windowing/winit) - Window handling library in pure Rust
 - [dimensionhq/volt](https://github.com/dimensionhq/volt) - Fast, clean, lightweight, robust, and efficient package management.
-- [copy/v86](https://github.com/copy/v86) - x86 virtualization in your browser, recompiling x86 to wasm on the fly
 - [boa-dev/boa](https://github.com/boa-dev/boa) - Boa is an embeddable and experimental Javascript engine written in Rust.
 Currently, it has support for some of the language.
 - [HiRoFa/GreenCopperRuntime](https://github.com/HiRoFa/GreenCopperRuntime) - Javascript runtime library built in rust which can be used with several JavaScript engines
 - [driftluo/tentacle](https://github.com/driftluo/tentacle) - A multiplexed p2p network framework that supports custom protocols